E-Leask/zmk-config/README.md

 ## Conclusion
 Future development could include encoders and mouse control using the remaining space on the breadboard or replacing a switch.
 3D Printed keycaps are not recommended.
 The print bed texture is very rough on your hands and is not a great typing experience.
+If you don't care about the look some pbt keycap sets are availabe for 10-15$ on amazon so its worthing the investment while prototyping.